MgxBarr/Wooper/README.md

-# Projet de traitement d'image PPM
+# PPM image processing project
-## WOOPER - Projet C P1 S2
+## WOOPER - Project C P1 S2

-Programme qui permet d'effectuer différentes modifications sur des images PPM de type P3.
+Program for making various modifications to PPM P3 images.

-# Qu'est-ce que le traitement d'images ?
+# What is image processing?

-Le traitement d'images étudie les images numériques et leurs transformations, dans le but d'améliorer leur qualité ou d'en extraire de l'information.
+Image processing studies digital images and their transformations, with the aim of improving their quality or extracting information from them.
-Pour comprendre le traitement d'image, il faut d'abord comprendre ce qu'est une image.
+To understand image processing, you first need to understand what an image is.
-Les images ont de nombreux paramètres :
+Images have many parameters:
-- la résolution d'acquisition et le mode de codage utilisé lors de la numérisation
+- acquisition resolution and the coding mode used during digitization
-- les réglages optiques utilisés (dont la mise au point) qui déterminent par exemple la netteté de l'image
+- the optical settings used (including focus), which determine, for example, image sharpness
-- les conditions d'éclairage
+- lighting conditions
-- le bruit de la chaîne de transmission d'image
+- image transmission chain noise

-Chaque image a un certain nombre de pixels, qui est une combinaison de couleurs (rouge, bleu et vert).
-La manipulation de ces paramètres nous permettent de traiter l'image, c'est à dire de la modifier.
+Each image has a certain number of pixels, which is a combination of colors (red, blue and green).
+By manipulating these parameters, we can process the image, i.e. modify it.
-Par exemple la binariser, faire une rotation, un effet miroir, modifier la couleur des pixels etc.
+For example, binarize, rotate, mirror, change pixel color, etc.

-# Utilisation
+# Use

-Téléchargez le dossier, déplacez vous dedans, compilez avec make clean et make, puis executez le programme avec ./img
+Download the folder, move inside, compile with make clean and make, then run the program with ./img.

-Vous pouvez utiliser différentes commandes après le ./img, pour avoir l'aide du programme, écrivez ./img -h
+You can use various commands after ./img.
+For program help, write ./img -h

-# Exemples de commandes :
+# Example of prompts :

 ./img -i bender.ppm -o bendergris.ppm -g